RizkyWahyudi30/Project-with-Py/README.md

 # Learn-py

-learn python by making simple projects that are often made by students and college students
+## Project Simpel With Python Languange
+In this repository, we will learn together about the Python programming language by creating small or simple projects.